 Top Tours we Recommend to Tibet

 We have put together a list of top tours we recommend for Tibet.
-These are tour ran by top tour companies in the world like G Adventures, National Geographic Journeys and TourRadar.
+These are tours ran by top tour companies in the world like G Adventures, National Geographic Journeys, and TourRadar.
 Discover amazing tours through Tibet visiting places like Lhasa and Gyantse.
 Most travelers enjoy exploring our Tibet trips in April, making it the most popular time of the year.

-Lhasa Highlights.
+- Lhasa Highlights.
 Start and end in Lhasa!
-With the in-depth cultural tour Lhasa Highlights, you have a 4 day tour package taking you through Lhasa, China.
-Lhasa Highlights includes more.
+With the in-depth cultural tour Lhasa Highlights, you have a 4-day tour package taking you through Lhasa, China.
+Lhasa Highlights include more.

 More on Tibet: